-In order to address the many issues relating to protecting privacy, dignity and the rights of patients and staff, as well as the legal considerations for using surveillance cameras in care homes, the Care Quality Commission (CQC) has issued some crucial guidance.
+The Care Quality Commission (CQC) has issued some crucial guidance to address the many issues relating to protecting privacy, dignity, and the rights of patients and staff and the legal considerations for using surveillance cameras in care homes.
 If you are considering using cameras in a relative or loved ones care home, consider the following carefully: